T. M. Opera O

-T. M. Opera O (テイエムオペラオー, March 13, 1996 - May 17, 2018) was a champion Japanese thoroughbred racehorse, and the world's all-time leading money earner at the time of his retirement in 2001.
+T. M. Opera O (Japanese: テイエムオペラオー, Hepburn: Tei Emu Opera Ō; March 13, 1996 - May 17, 2018) was a champion Japanese thoroughbred racehorse, and the world's all-time leading money earner at the time of his retirement in 2001.
 In 1999, he was the champion three-year-old colt in Japan after winning the Satsuki Sho (Japanese 2000 Guineas).
-At age four, he was the Japanese Horse of the Year and champion older horse after an undefeated season that included wins in the Tenno Sho (both spring and autumn) and Japan Cup.
-T. M. Opera O was inducted into the Japan Racing Association Hall of Fame in 2004.
+At age four, he was the Japanese Horse of the Year and champion older horse after an undefeated season.
+This included wins in both the spring and autumn Tennō Shōs, the Takarazuka Kinen, the Japan Cup and the Arima Kinen; a feat referred to as completing a "Grand Slam" and which only T. M. Opera O has ever achieved.
+He was inducted into the Japan Racing Association Hall of Fame in 2004.

 Background

 T. M. Opera O was a chestnut horse who was bred in Japan by Kineusu Bokujo.
 He was sired by Opera House, an outstanding British middle-distance runner who was exported to stud in Japan.
 T. M. Opera O was out of the American-bred mare Once Wed, an unraced daughter of Blushing Groom.

-T. M. Opera O was sold as a yearling in the 1997 Hokkaido October Sale for 10,500,000(JPY) to Masatsugu Takezono.
-He was trained by Ichizo Iwamoto and regularly ridden by Ryuji Wada.
+He was sold as a yearling in the 1997 Hokkaido October Sale for 10,500,000(JPY) to Masatsugu Takezono.
+The horse was trained by Ichizo Iwamoto and regularly ridden by Ryuji Wada.

+In 1999, T. M. Opera O became the first winner of a classic race that benefitted from a major 1992 change to the Japan Racing Association's regulations.
+He originally missed the standard registration deadline for entry into the Japanese Classic Races.
+However, the rule change meant he was able to race in them after a supplemental registration fee five times more costly than the standard fee was paid.
+The revision to the rules came about following significant public pressure when Oguri Cap missed his deadline for the 1988 classics.

 Racing career

+1998: Two-year-old season

-T. M. Opera O finished second in his only start at age two, after which he injured his left hind leg and was unable to race again for several months.
+T. M. Opera O entered his debut race as the favorite, but finished second in what was his only start that season.
+He injured his left hind leg and was unable to race again for several months.